Robocall Lawyer Teaches How to Report Robocalls

 How to Stop Robocalls?

 There is no way to stop robocalls altogether.
-Since some of them are lawful, there is no legal ground to ban them.
+Since some of them are lawful, there is no ground to ban them.
 What you can do is reduce the number of calls you get.
 There are a few measures you can implement to tone down the robocall volume:

 1. Put your number on the National Do Not Call List